MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 ### Specify and use the Token parameter for Set-AIPAuthentication

+> [!NOTE]
+> This option is in preview and requires the current preview version of the Azure Information Protection client.

 Use the following additional steps and instructions to avoid the initial interactive sign-in for the service account that labels and protects files.
 Typically, these additional steps are required only if this account cannot be granted the **Log on locally** right but is granted the **Log on as a batch job** right.

 1. Create a PowerShell script on your local computer.